PDX Next in 2023: Previewing This Year at the Airport

 Resolution 5: Get the site ready for new restaurants and shops.

 By October 2023, the people building the new main terminal will have hung the entire curtain wall, protecting the interior from the elements.
 Once they can control the temperature and humidity inside the terminal, they’ll start installing the flooring and constructing the ticket counters and security screening systems — as well as the concessions spaces.
 This spring, look for an announcement from us about 23 new restaurants and retail shops moving into the terminal.
-(The first 14 will open in May 2024!)
-By the end of 2023, we’ll be able to give these businesses the keys to their new homes, so to speak, so they can transform them into welcoming spaces.
+(The first 14 will open in August 2024!)
+In summer 2024, we’ll be able to give these businesses the keys to their new homes, so to speak, so they can transform them into welcoming spaces.

 Good and Bad News for Curious Visitors